thatbudakguy/qg/notes/warmup-questions.md

 - What does your character look like when they get angry?
 - What is one sacrifice your character has made?
 - Describe your character’s aesthetic in one word.
 - Your character is given a magic hourglass.
 With it, they can change one decision they made in the past year.
 Which one do they pick?
 - What’s one thing your character does when no one is around?
-- How would you describe your character’s fashion style?
 - What is one way that your character shows they care about someone else?
 - What is something your character doesn’t have enough of?
 - If your character was a drink, what would they be and why?
-- <s>How can someone new earn your character’s trust?</s>
 - If your character were to start a business, what would it be?
 What would make it special?
 - What is one thing your character has seen or done that no one would ever believe?